KoljaB/RealtimeSTT/README.md

 # RealtimeSTT

-*Easy to use low latency speech to text library for realtime applications*
+*Easy-to-use, low-latency speech-to-text library for realtime applications*

+---

-## About the project
+## About the Project

-Listens to microphone and transcribes voice into text.
+RealtimeSTT listens to the microphone and transcribes voice into text.

-Provides voice activity detection, wake word activation and lightning-fast speech-to-text transcription.
-Checks for voice activity with WebRTC first for a quick decision, then double-checks with Silero for better accuracy for reliable detection even amidst ambient noise.

-Perfect for voice assistants or applications where solid, fast and precise speech-to-text transformation is important.
+It's ideal for:

+- **Voice Assistants**
+- Applications requiring **fast and precise** speech-to-text conversion

+### Features

+- **Voice Activity Detection**: Automatically detects when you start and stop speaking.
+- **Wake Word Activation**: Only starts transcription upon hearing a specific wake word.
+- **Realtime Transcription**: Transforms speech to text in real-time.

-> **Hint**: [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS) it the output counterpart of this library that converts text streams into voice output.
-Together, they form a powerful realtime audio wrapper around large language model outputs.
+> **Hint**: *Check out [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS), the output counterpart of this library, for text-to-voice capabilities.
+Together, they form a powerful realtime audio wrapper around large language models.*

+---

-## Features
+## Tech Stack

-- **Real-time Transcription**: Delivers text as fast as possible (while you speak) using faster_whisper.
+This library uses:

-- **Voice Activity Detection**: Automatically starts/stops recording when speech is detected or when speech ends.
+- **Voice Activity Detection**
+  - [WebRTCVAD](https://github.com/wiseman/py-webrtcvad) for initial voice activity detection.
+  - [SileroVAD](https://github.com/snakers4/silero-vad) for more accurate verification.
+- **Speech-To-Text**
+  - [Faster_Whisper](https://github.com/guillaumekln/faster-whisper) for instant (GPU-accelerated) transcription.
-- **Wake Word Activation**: Starts detection only after a specified wake word (or words) was detected.
+- **Wake Word Detection**
-- **Event Callbacks**: Customizable callbacks for when recording starts or finishes.
+  - [Porcupine](https://github.com/Picovoice/porcupine) for wake word detection.

+*These components represent the "industry standard" for cutting-edge applications, providing the most modern and effective foundation for building high-end solutions.*

+---

 ## Installation